pyControl/docs/docs/index.md

 Either way, after updating pyControl reload the framework onto your pyboards using the GUI's board config menu.

-Get notified of new [releases](about/release-notes.md) by either joining/subscribing to the [pyControl google group](https://groups.google.com/g/pycontrol) or going to the [pyControl code repository](https://github.com/pyControl/code)  and in the upper right corner choosing Watch->Custom->Releases->Apply.
+Get notified of new [releases](about/release-notes.md) by going to the [pyControl code repository](https://github.com/pyControl/code) and in the upper right corner choosing Watch->Custom->Releases->Apply.

 ### Running a task